Indubala Bhaater Hotel: Plot

-The series explores the trials and tribulations of Indubala, born in a village of East Bengal who marries an urban man from Kolkata (in Western Bengal) and leaves her ancestral village.
+The series explores the trials and tribulations of Indubala, born in a village of East Pakistan who marries an urban man from Kolkata (in West Bengal) and leaves her ancestral village.
 She has to adjust to the new way of life in the city.
 She becomes a widow at an early age and brings up her two sons singlehandedly.

 With guidance from a few well-wishers, Indubala–an experienced cook–starts a home-based small restaurant mainly catering to local workers and commuters.
 Gradually her restaurant becomes popular thanks to word of mouth, and much later due to shares in social media from its aficionados.
 With the earnings from the restaurant, her life slowly stabilizes.
 Her children grow up and settle into their lives.

 Throughout all these years, Indubala reminisces about her childhood in the village of East Bengal and yearns to return there one day, but can not because of her familial responsibilities and also because the village belongs to another country Bangladesh (stemming from the 1947 partition of India and 1971 independence of Bangladesh).